No FEAR Act

 Our mission is to provide opportunities for Americans of all ages and backgrounds to serve their communities and country.
 We work with national and community nonprofit organizations, faith-based groups, schools, and local agencies to engage Americans in meeting critical needs in education, the environment, public safety, homeland security, and other areas.
 Integral to our mission is our commitment to diversity, dignity, and equal opportunity, promoting a climate of mutual respect and appreciation for the strengths that a diverse workforce brings to bear.
 It is essential that our employees provide work and service environments free from discrimination, and free from sexual, racial, ethnic, religious, or other harassment.

-Any CNCS employee, former employee, or applicant for employment who believes he or she has been discriminated against in violation of civil rights laws, regulations, or this policy, or in retaliation for opposition to discrimination or participation in discrimination complaint proceedings (e.g., as a complainant or witness), should raise his or her concerns with our Office of Civil Rights and Inclusiveness (OCRI).
-Discrimination claims not brought to the attention of OCRI within 45 days of their occurrence may not be accepted in a formal complaint of discrimination.
-OCRI may be reached at (202) 606-7503 (voice), (202) 606-3472 (TTY), email@example.com, or through www.nationalservice.gov.
+Any CNCS employee, former employee, or applicant for employment who believes he or she has been discriminated against in violation of civil rights laws, regulations, or this policy, or in retaliation for opposition to discrimination or participation in discrimination complaint proceedings (e.g., as a complainant or witness), should raise his or her concerns with our Equal Employment Opportunity Program (EEOP).
+Discrimination claims not brought to the attention of EEOP within 45 days of occurrence may not be accepted in a formal complaint of discrimination.
+The EEOP may be reached via (202) 606-7503 or firstname.lastname@example.org.

-In addition, we encourage everyone to consider our Alternate Dispute Resolution (ADR) Program as an informal way to resolve workplace conflicts.
-If you are interested in learning more about our ADR program, please contact OCRI at (202) 606-7503 or firstname.lastname@example.org.
+In addition, we encourage employees to consider our Alternate Dispute Resolution (ADR) Program as an informal way to resolve workplace conflicts.
+If you are interested in learning more about our ADR program, please email email@example.com.